lingz/alphabetical_paginate/README.md

 # AlphabeticalPaginate

-A lightweight and highly customizable pagination gem for Ruby on Rails that generates alphabetic pagination categories from collection arrays.
+A lightweight and highly customizable pagination gem for Ruby on Rails that generates alphabetic pagination categories from Collections or Arrays.
 It allows you to select the field you want to paginate on.

 By default, it works with [Bootstrap Pagination](http://twitter.github.io/bootstrap/components.html#pagination) CSS and it is also fully compatible with the [will_paginate](https://github.com/mislav/will_paginate) in case you want to use both.

-AlphabeticalPaginate incorporates efficient partial page rerendering techniques and loading animations.
+AlphabeticalPaginate incorporates efficient javascript partial page rerendering techniques and loading animations but also is non-obtrusive and falls back to standard href links.

+It has two modes - if you're working with MySQL, it allows for low level database regex queries.
+Otherwise, it uses a buffered search to build an array.
+You should be able to easily modify the gem to work with other SQL databases (please make a pull-request if you do!).

 Some code was inspired by [will_paginate](https://github.com/mislav/will_paginate).